mannatkaurrr/sunflower-lefkovitch-model/maple-code.md

 # Maple Code

-## [A6] Maple sample code of modelling the seed density on a sunflower's disc using the golden ratio along with diameter
+## Code of modelling the seed density on a sunflower's disc using the golden ratio along with diameter

 ```matlab
 phi = (sqrt(5)-1)/2; % = 0.6180339887499